betazerocapital/ibkrDataStreaming/README.md

 #### Function
 In the file TestCppClient.cpp, `m_state` is determines what functionality the C++ sample will showcase. `m_state` is determined in the `TestCppClient::nextValidId(OrderId orderId)` function.

+# Data Streaming and Storing
+The main purpose of this program is to stream financial data (trades, prices, and fundamental) into a local database for use in an automated trading environment.

+# TODO:
+1. Data: Research best and easiest way to store financial data.
+2. Data: Implement a program to stream financial data from IBKR API
+3. Data: Create a database(s) to store financial data (time series, fundamental, etc.)
+4. Execution: Create a program to submit orders given a target portfolio.
+5. Optional: Create a dashboard to monitor and control all programs.
+6. Optional: Determine how to use LIMIT orders to minimize cost.
+7. Optional: Look into stop loss orders.
+8. Optional: Look into manual routing instead of using IBKR SMART routing.

+# Execution
+We will start with the simplest target portfolio technique: find the difference between the target and current portfolios and submit MARKET orders to correct for difference.